 - Wear sunglasses outdoors, particularly those with wraparound frames, to reduce exposure to drying winds and the sun.

 - Nutritional supplements containing essential fatty acids may help decrease dry eye symptoms in some people.
-Ask your optometrist if taking dietary supplements could help your dry eye problems.
+Ask your doctor if taking dietary supplements could help your dry eye problems.

 - Avoiding becoming dehydrated by drinking plenty of water (8 to 10 glasses) each day.

 - Avoid air getting blown in your eyes by directing car heaters away from your face.

 - Avoid environments that are drier than normal, such as deserts, airplanes, and places at high altitudes.

 Acanthamoeba is one of the most common organisms in the environment.
 Although it rarely causes infection, when it does occur, it can threaten your vision.

 Accommodative Dysfunction is an eye-focusing problem resulting in blurred vision—up close and/or far away— frequently found in children or adults who have extended near-work demand.